 Click here to view our Accessibility map which shows this suggested route.

-This route has been developed to give you the simplest route possible around the zoo and avoids the steepest of the hills.
+This route has been developed to give you the simplest route possible around the zoo and avoids the steepest hills.
 This is a solid yellow line to follow around the zoo's pathways, which sometimes branches off to a dotted yellow line.
-The dotted yellow line indicates other enclosures or point of interest in that direction away from the main route.
+The dotted yellow line indicates other enclosures or points of interest in that direction away from the main route.
 If you follow the dotted yellow line, please remember to return to the solid line when continuing your journey.